 “This is to let you know that my violin arrived in good condition.
 In fact, after crossing the Atlantic at the mercy of weather and delivery men, it was still perfectly in tune!
 The instrument exceeds my expectations.
 I find I have extra bow due to the responsiveness of the violin; and as a violin maker myself, I am impressed by the workmanship as well as the sound.
 I can hardly keep the grin off my face.
 Thank you.”

 “The Luis and Clark carbon fiber cello is an amazing instrument.
 Its tone is robust yet warm: it retains its clarity all dynamic levels, and its projection and thrust are thrilling.
 A truly remarkable accomplishment!”

-Martin Bookspan, Voice of the New York Philharmonic and host and commentator for all the Live from Lincoln Center and Great Performances.
+Martin Bookspan, Retired, Voice of the New York Philharmonic and host and commentator for all the Live from Lincoln Center and Great Performances.